Logo

 3. Gelman, A., & Loken, E. (2013).
 The garden of forking paths: Why multiple comparisons can be a problem, even when there is no “fishing expedition” or “p-hacking” and the research hypothesis was posited ahead of time.
 Department of Statistics, Columbia University, 348(1-17), 3.

 Contributing: We welcome contributions (or matters arising, suggestions for features, or bug alerts!) from anybody and everybody interested in our work!
 Please raise all issues on GitHub.
+If you are interested in participating, kindly see our Code of Conduct.

 License: This work is made available under a GNU General Public License v3.0.